JCrete

 But I’m still complaining about the really bad UI behavior of macOS (I’m on Sierra).
 And the ca_fr keyboard that should have had the exact same layout that Windows had for years instead of trying to be wiser… But that’s hardware so there’s nothing I can do about it.

-During my last round of complains I was ask to write an article about it.
+During my last round of complains I was asked to write an article about it.
 So here it is.

 cd ~/Library